RobHolme/CloudRegionAPI/README.md

 # CloudRegionAPI
-API to return the cloud provider and region for a given IPv4 address.
+API to return the cloud provider and region for a given IPv4 address or hostname.
 Multiple results may be returned - some subnet scopes overlap.

 > A webpage page that consumes the API is published to the root of the node website.
 Connect to the website root for an example page using this API. e.g. http://127.0.0.1